 Sr. VP Merchandising

 Lisa is the team leader for the buying department, and has more than 40 years of retail experience.
-Having been a buyer with LE Toys for more than 22 of those years, Lisa has unparalleled experience in the areas of buying, inventory management, and strategic planning.
+Having been a buyer with LE Toys for more than two decades, Lisa has unparalleled experience in the areas of buying, inventory management, and strategic planning.
 Lisa personally oversees every order that is placed for a new store as well as the selection of vendors participating in the Annual Learning Express Toys Convention.
-She communicates with stores regularly and has visited over 125 store locations during her time with the company!
+She communicates with stores regularly and loves to visit locations as often as possible.

-Noggin Stick from Smart Noggin (her two grandbabies have loved it!)
+Noggin Stick from Smart Noggin (her two grandbabies loved it!)

 Today, this Michigan native can’t dream of ever leaving New England.
 Wearing multiple hats every day, Kim manages the Home Office Finance Department including Accounts Receivable and Accounts Payable.
 She also assists new owners on financial statements, sales projections, breakeven analyses, budgets and cash flow projections.
 Kim takes great pride in planning the annual Learning Express Toys Convention where store owners attend training sessions, departmental presentations, and social events to connect with their fellow Learning Express family toy members.
 Kim also manages Human Resources for the Home Office and is available to assist store owners with their HR questions.